Our Projects

 Resistance and Resilience: A Memoir Workshop of the Jim Crow Era

-In this we draw out and collect the stories of the local response to life under the oppressive system, legal and social, known as Jim Crow.
+In this memoir writing workshop, we draw out and collect the stories of the local response to life under the oppressive system, legal and social, known as Jim Crow.
 How did individuals, their families, and their community cope with the daily pressures and challenges of this system?

 What lessons of resistance and resilience can be shared with younger generations for whom the struggle is not over?